ryanlelek/Raneto/example/content/usage/page-meta.md

  * Title - This variable will override the title based on the file name.
  * Description - This variable will give lunr a description to search on.
- * Sort - This variable will affect the sorting of the pages inside the category
+ * Sort - This variable will affect the sorting of the pages inside the category.
+ * ShowOnHome - Optional.
+If false, page won't be listed on the home page.
+Default behavior can be changed through `config.show_on_home_default`.
  * Modified - This variable will override the modified date based on the file name.
    * This should be in full ISO 8601 format including Time and Timezone offset.